dolanske/beskydy/README.md

 # beskydy

  Like alps, but smaller.
-Alpine / vue-petite but mine I guess.
+Alpine / vue-petite inspired but mostly implemented by me.
+This is a learning project, but feedback or issues are more than welcome.
+Try it out :D

  ```html
 <div x-scope="{ count: 0 }">